aws/deep-learning-containers/.github/PULL_REQUEST_TEMPLATE.md

 **Note**:
 - If merging this PR should also close the associated Issue, please also add that Issue # to the Linked Issues section on the right.

-- All PR's are checked weekly for staleness, and will be removed if not updated in 30 days.
-If you want to ensure this PR is not closed, please make sure this is kept up to date.
+- All PR's are checked weekly for staleness.
+This PR will be removed if not updated in 30 days.

 ### Description